 - cooked Basmati rice to serve

-- Whisk the cornflour with the egg white and salt in a bowl.
+- Whist the cornflour, egg white and salt in a large size bowl.

-- Add the chicken and stir to coat well.
+- Add the sliced chicken breast and stir to coat with the egg mixture.

-- Heat the oil in a wok over very high heat until it is nearly smoking.
-(Don’t leave the pan even for a second as the oil can ignite.)
+- Heat the oil in a wok or large frying pan until it is very hot (nearly smoking, but don't leave the oil for even a second as it could catch fire).

-- Fry the chicken in 3 batches until golden brown and crispy.
+- Carefully fry the chicken slices in 3 batches until golden brown and crispy.
 As each batch of chicken is done, remove it with a slotted spoon and drain on absorbent kitchen paper.
 Keep warm.

-- Add the onion and stir fry for a minute or two.
+- Add the onion and stir fry for a moment or two.

-- Add the chicken pieces and stir fry to warm back through.
+- Add the chicken pieces and stir fry to warm through.

-- Mix the stock, soy sauce and a bit of salt and pepper together.
+- Mix the stock, soy sauce and a few twists of freshly ground pepper together.

-- Add to the chicken and vegetables in the wok, stirring lightly to coat.
+- Add this sauce to the chicken and vegetables in the wok or frying pan, stirring to coat.

-- Add the spring onions and cashew nuts and stir through.
+- Add the sliced spring onions and the cashews and stir to combine.

-- Serve the chicken and cashew nut stir over rice on warmed plates or in warmed bowls.
+- Serve the stir fry over rice on warmed plates or in warmed bowls.